cellehcim/tales-api/readme.md

 * `height` (integer) - the District Victor's height in inches according to the District Victor spreadsheet Christian provided after each video.
 * `weight` (integer) - the District Victor's weight in pounds according to the District Victor spreadsheet Christian provided after each video.
 * `sustained_injuries` (string) - any permanent injuries that the District Victor sustained that weren't healed for any reason, according to the District Victor spreadsheet Christian provided after each video.
 This value is null if the District Victor does not have any of those sustained injuries.
-* `weapon_of_choice` (string) - the Victor's primary strategy for winning the Hunger Games according to the District Victor spreadsheet Christian provided after each video.
+* `weapon_of_choice` (string) - the District Victor's primary strategy for winning the Hunger Games according to the District Victor spreadsheet Christian provided after each video.
 * `nickname` (string) - the Victor's in-universe nickname given by the Capitol or the Districts.
 * `eugenia_assessment_score` (integer between 0-8) - The District Victor's interview score as given by Eugenia Ravinstill.
 * `rubius_assessment_score"` (integer between 0-8) - The District Victor's interview score as given by Rubius Dalton.